mosser/isa-devops/ISA/README.md

 ### Architecture Report

-You must deliver a PDF file at the root of your `main` repository on Mj√∏llnir, named `architecture.pdf`.
+You must deliver a PDF file at the root of your `main` repository on Mjøllnir, named `architecture.pdf`.
 There is no page limits but _concision_ is an evaluation criteria (and your report should be ~15 pages long).

 It must contain the following architecture description: